 Swansea City AFC is committed to promoting equality of opportunity for everyone who wish to be involved in the club in whichever capacity and this strives to ensure everyone can participate to the full extent of their own ambitions and ability, without regard to their age, disability, gender, reassignment, martial or civil partnership status, pregnancy or maternity, race, religion, belief, sex or sexual orientation.

 All those involved within the club can be assures of an environment in which their rights, dignity and individual worth is respected, and in particular that they are able to enjoy their engagement at the club without the threat of intimidation, victimisation, harassment, bully and abuse.

 The club seeks to make ticket purchases as simple as possible and therefore, offers the opportunity to purchase tickets via the internet, over the phone and in-person at the Ticket Office.
-Order places by phone or in person incur a £2.50 fee per ticket, whilst orders placed online incur a £1.25 fee per ticket.
+Order places by phone or in person incur a £2.50 fee per ticket.
+There are no online booking fees, although there is a fee for ticket postage if required.
 International orders will have the option of postage at £5 per transaction.
-More information concerning on-sale fares, how to register to purchase and the terms and conditions of sale can be found by clicking here.
+More information concerning on-sale fares, how to register to purchase and the terms and conditions of sale can be found by clicking HERE.